What is it?

 Xylitol is a multifunctional ingredient.
-It imparts sweetness, releases a cooling sensation when it dissolves and does not promote tooth decay because it is non-fermentable by oral plaque bacteria.
+In our oral care products it imparts sweetness, releases a cooling sensation when it dissolves.

-Xylitol is a non-nutritive sweetener for direct addition to food for special dietary.
-It has a long history of use in food dating back to the 1960's and is included in such products as chewing gum, syrup, toothpastes, mouthwashes and pharmaceuticals.
+Xylitol has a long history of use in food dating back to the 1960's and is included in such products as chewing gum, syrup, toothpastes, mouthwashes and pharmaceuticals.